PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: White-box Adversarial Attack Refinement for PINNs

-AT-PINN follows the iterative training framework.
+WbAR follows the iterative training framework.
 At initialization, $N_0$ samples $\{s_0^{(n)}\}_{n=1}^{N_0}$ are generated through the LHS.
 Then, at the iteration $k$, we calculate the adversarial samples $\{a^{(n)}_k\}_{n=1}^{N_{k-1}}$,$\hdots$, $\{a^{(n)}_{k-m}\}_{n=1}^{N_{k-m-1}}, \{a_1^{(n)}\}_{n=1}^{N_0}$ for all the samples generated in the previous $m$ iterations and the initial samples, i.e., $\{s^{(n)}_{k-1}\}_{n=1}^{N_{k-1}}$, $\hdots$, $\{s^{(n)}_{k-m-1}\}_{n=1}^{N_{k-m-1}}, \{s_0^{(n)}\}_{n=1}^{N_0}$.
 The calculated adversarial samples are used as candidate samples.
 New samples are selected from the $N_k$ highest residual candidate samples, where $N_k$ is the number of samples of the $k$-th iteration.
 The purpose of revisiting the samples in the previous $m$ iterations is to speed up the convergence of the samples to the high residual areas.
-And revisiting the initialization samples is to avoid the iteration getting stuck in local regions.
+And revisiting the initialization samples helps avoid the iteration getting stuck in local regions.
 The model is then retrained on new samples before the next adversarial training iteration starts.
 The details can be found in Algorithm \ref{alg:aaas}.

-From the optimization point of the view, AT-PINN is similar as local maximum searching for non-convex function using a gradient-based method from multiple initial points.
-The difference is that AT-PINN has constrains on the number of iteration steps and the searching distance which retain the sample surrounding the maximums instead of converging at them.
+From an optimization perspective, WbAR is similar as local maximum searching for non-convex function using a gradient-based method from multiple initial points.
+The difference is that WbAR has constrains on the number of iteration steps and the search distance, which maintains the samples surrounding the maximums instead of converging at them.